Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Introduction

 \section{Introduction}

 \labell{s:intro}

 The category of smooth manifolds lacks many structures that naturally arise in geometry.
-Important examples include (critical) level sets of smooth real-valued functions and orbit spaces of Lie group actions, among many others.
-Many categories extending the notion of smoothness have been introduced to account for this deficiency; for example, that of diffeological spaces, introduced by Souriau \cite{souriau} (see \hypref{d:diffeology}{Definition}).
+Important examples include (critical) level sets of smooth real-valued functions, orbit spaces of Lie group actions, and function spaces, among many others.
+Many categories extending the notion of smoothness have been introduced to account for this deficiency; for example, that of diffeological spaces, introduced by Souriau \cite{souriau} (see \cref{d:diffeology}).
+Baez and Hoffnung in \cite{BH} show that the category of diffeological spaces forms a complete and co-complete quasi-topos; in particular, all subsets, quotients, and function spaces exist.

-On the other hand, the language of stacks arose out of the need to better understand orbit and moduli spaces (see, for example, \cite{grothendieck}).
-Indeed, the quotient stack associated to a compact Lie group action contains more information than the quotient topology, the ring of smooth functions on the orbit space in the sense of Schwarz (see \cite{schwarz}, \cite{CS}), or even the associated diffeology.
+On the other hand, the language of stacks arose out of the need to better understand orbit and moduli spaces \cite{grothendieck}.
+Indeed, the quotient stack associated to a compact Lie group action contains more information than the quotient topology, the ring of smooth functions on the orbit space in the sense of Schwarz \cite{CS,schwarz}, or even the associated diffeology.
 For example, consider $\SO(n)$ acting on $\RR^n$ via rotations.
-The orbit space is homeomorphic to $[0,\infty)$ for all $n$, and the rings of invariant functions for each $n$ are all isomorphic.
-The diffeology detects which $n$ we started with (this is the ``diffeological dimension'' at the singularity).
-However, the orbit space obtained from the action of $\SO(2n)$ on $\RR^{2n}$ via rotations is diffeomorphic as a diffeological space to that obtained from the action of $U(n)$ on the same space.
-The corresponding stacks, of course, are not isomorphic in these examples.
+The orbit space is homeomorphic to $[0,\infty)$ for all $n$, and the rings of invariant smooth functions for each $n$ are all isomorphic.
+The diffeology detects which $n$ we started with (this is the ``diffeological dimension'' at the singularity) \cite{iglesias}.
+However, the orbit space obtained from the action of $\SO(2n)$ on $\RR^{2n}$ via rotations is diffeomorphic as a diffeological space to that obtained from the action of $\U(n)$ on the same space.
+The corresponding stacks are not isomorphic in these examples, as the stabilizers at the origin are different, a property detected by the stacks.

 The deficiencies of manifolds in modeling geometric structures has an effect on stacks over manifolds as well.
-In the study of stacks over (compactly generated) topological spaces, it has been noted (see \cite{noohi}, for instance) that any stack over a topological space admits a natural coarse moduli space.
-This serves as a left adjoint to the Yoneda embedding of topological spaces into stacks over topological spaces.
-Unfortunately, in the case of stacks over manifolds, no such left adjoint exists.
-As noted by Hepworth in \cite[Section 2]{hepworth:morse}, there are examples of stacks for which no manifold coarse moduli space may be chosen.
+In particular, in the topological setting, a stack over the site of (compactly-generated) topological spaces admits a natural coarse moduli space \cite{noohi}.
+This correspondence serves as a left adjoint to the ($2$-categorical) Yoneda embedding of topological spaces into stacks over topological spaces.
+Unfortunately, in the case of stacks over manifolds, no such left adjoint exists: there are examples of stacks over manifolds for which no \emph{manifold} coarse moduli space exists \cite[Section 2]{hepworth:morse}.
+The purpose of this paper is to show that diffeology remedies this deficiency.